 Many teenage girls are concerned about the appearance of their labia.
 Asymmetry and protrusion is common until pubertal development is complete.
 Range of normality is wide and sociocultural expectations are usually the issue (see

 BRITSPAG leaflet on normal appearances).
-Do not refer to PAG clinic for cosmetic reasons only.
+Do not refer to gynaecology clinic for cosmetic reasons only.

 Labial adhesions in young girls are common and most do not require treatment.
 Natural history is spontaneous resolution.
-Referral to PAG clinic appropriate if confirmation of diagnosis and management needed. ( BritSPAG leaflet)
+Referral to gynaecology clinic appropriate if confirmation of diagnosis and management needed. ( BritSPAG leaflet)

-Any other abnormal anatomical appearance that you cannot explain please refer to PAG clinic.
+Any other abnormal anatomical appearance that you cannot explain please refer to gynaecology clinic.

 Most common cause is constitutional delay or low BMI/over exercise.